 The Memphis Innovation Corridor Project will provide a multimodal solution that utilizes the latest technology and best practices to deliver transportation solutions for residents, utilizing a balance of connections among various modes of transportation.
-The City of Memphis has adopted a host of policies to complement this goal, including a Complete Streets Policy and a form-based Unified Development Code.
-The City is in the process of developing a Comprehensive Plan to guide future development, land use policies, and transportation priorities to reshape growth within the city.
+The City of Memphis has adopted a host of policies to complement this goal, including a Complete Streets Policy, a form-based Unified Development Code, and the Memphis 3.0 Comprehensive Plan that guides future development, land use policies, and transportation priorities to reshape growth within the city.